 1. Using The Motherboard Manual

-Again note that on some motherboard, the Front Panel Connectors may be called Front Panel Header.
-They are essentially the same thing.
+Again note that the Front Panel Connectors may be called Front Panel Header on some motherboards.
+They are essentially the same thing, just different names.

 2. Read the Labels Physically On the Motherboard

-For instance, on my motherboard, the Front Panel Connectors is highlighted with the label “F_Panel”.
+For instance, the Front Panel Connectors are highlighted on my motherboard with the label “F_Panel.”

 How to Know Which Pins to Use for What?

 Again there are two ways to figure this out.
-Either you read the physical labels for each pins of the Front Panel Header on the motherboard or you consult the motherboard manual.
+Either you read the physical labels for each pin of the Front Panel Header on the motherboard, or you consult the motherboard manual.

 The following image shows the labels indicating the function of the pins on my F_Panel.